metaneutrons/autodoc/test-comprehensive/00-setup.md

 # Project Setup

-This document serves as the main configuration file for your AutoDoc project.
+This document serves as the main configuration file for your docPilot project.
 All document settings are defined in the YAML frontmatter above.

 ## Configuration Guide